Gamazic/task-tracker/README.md

 This project is an example of a supporting backend application in the `Go` language.
 It aims to combine high-performance backend with Domain-Driven Design (DDD) and Clean Architecture techniques.
+Specifically, anemic models were opted as a pattern within the Domain-Driven Design approach

 ## Features